 Country-by-country (CbC) reporting

-The CbC reporting requirement applies to Multinational Enterprise Groups (MNE Groups), being any group that includes two or more enterprises (including any PEs) the tax residence of which falls in two different jurisdictions, in respect of fiscal years starting on or after 1 January 2016.
+The CbC reporting requirement applies to MNE Groups, being any group that includes two or more enterprises (including any PEs) the tax residence of which falls in two different jurisdictions, in respect of fiscal years starting on or after 1 January 2016.
 The Regulations apply for MNE Groups having a total consolidated group revenue of at least EUR 750 million (or an equivalent amount in local currency) during the fiscal year immediately preceding the reporting year.

 Controlled foreign companies (CFCs)

-As a result of the transposition of the ATAD into Maltese legislation, Malta introduced the concept of CFC legislation into Maltese tax law and such legislation is effective as of 1 January 2019.
+As a result of the transposition of the ATAD into Maltese legislation, Malta introduced the concept of CFC legislation into Maltese tax law and such legislation became effective as of 1 January 2019.

 A CFC is defined in the Regulations as: